ShimmyMySherbet/YoutubeDownloader/README.md

 # YoutubeDownloader
 A music downloader for YouTube with Spotify integration.
 Quickly and easily download music with it's respective ID3 tags.

-DISCLAIMER: I am not responsibe for any misuse of this program.
+**DISCLAIMER**: I am not responsibe for any misuse of this program.
 You need permission from the author/copyright holder of the content before downloading it.

 # Downloads: